kovaxis/dirsend/README.md

 ## Usage

+0. [Download](https://github.com/kovaxis/dirsend/releases) or compile the `dirsend` binary on both the sender and receiver.
 1. Run `dirsend` on the sender.
 2. Select your file and password.
 3. Run `dirsend` on the receiver.